SuessLabs/VsLinuxDebug/readme.md

 Get it on the [VS MarketPlace](https://marketplace.visualstudio.com/items?itemName=SuessLabs.VSLinuxDebugger)!

-> WARNING: This is a work in progress!

 Visual Studio's "attach to process via SSH" is cute, but it lacks deployment and automatic attaching.
-This project aims to allow you to do just that when programming for your Linux VM or Raspberry Pi over the network.
+This project allows you to do just that on your Linux VM or Raspberry Pi over the network!

 This project was inspired by [VS Mono Debugger](https://github.com/GordianDotNet/VSMonoDebugger) and their amazing efforts for cross-platform development.